 Scientific studies have revealed that sitting too much can affect your health adversely.
 Even 30 minutes of brisk walking produces endorphins, hormones that make you happy, that beat stress hormones like cortisol.
 This leads to a reduction in breakouts and causes collagen breakdown under the influence of cortisol.

 When you indulge in any form of exercise that gets your heart pumping, oxygen-rich blood rushes all over the body.
-It
+It also makes you sweat and stimulates the production of collagen.
+You can also meet your daily requirement of vitamin D but make sure to wear sunscreen before going out.
+Daily exercise protects each and every part of your body by delaying aging.2

 3. Your Sleep Is Disturbed